Team-Uniken/api.relid.uniken.com/source/index.md

 Privacy Scope | Description
 ------------- | -----------
-Session | The keys used are specific to the REL-ID session and valid for the duration of the session.
+<b>Session</b> | The keys used are specific to the REL-ID session and valid for the duration of the session.
 These keys are primarily used to secure the privacy of data in transit between the API-client application and the REL-ID DNA, as well as between the API-client application and its backend services.
-Device | The keys used are specific to the end-point device.
+<b>Device</b> | The keys used are specific to the end-point device.
 These keys are primarily used by the API-client application to secure the privacy of data that the API-client application might want to persist on the device.
-User | The keys used are specific to the user.
+<b>User</b> | The keys used are specific to the user.
-Agent | The keys used are specific to the agent (i.e. the application using the API)
+<b>Agent</b> | The keys used are specific to the agent (i.e. the application using the API)

 ## Pause-resume of API runtime